Hiking in Israel: Jerusalem Trail

 This trail connects the Israel National Trail to Jerusalem.
 The trail passes several of Jerusalem's landmarks, including the Old City, the Mount of Olives, the Kidron Valley, and others.
 This trail loops and is 42 km (26 mi) long and takes approximately two days to complete.

 Jesus Trail

 This trail begins in Nazareth and passes tourist sites related to the life and ministry of Jesus, including Tzippori, the Sea of Galilee, the Horns of Hattin, and several other sites.
 The trail is a 60 km (40 mi) long and takes approximately 4 days to complete.

 Israel National Trail

 This trail passes through the entire country of Israel, beginning at Dan and ending at Eilat.
 The trail is 960 km (596 miles) long and takes approximately 60 days to complete.

-Sea to Sea Trail
+Sea to sea trail

-This trail leads from the Mediterranean Sea to the Sea of Galilee.
+The Sea to sea hiking trail leads from the Mediterranean Sea to the Sea of Galilee.
 It passes through Abirim, Mount Meron, Ein Koves, and other tourist sites.
 The trail is 80 km (50 mi) long and takes approximately 4 days to complete.